Skip to content

 Chi (inner strength)

-The concept of 'gi' (chi or ch'i is also possible) is based on the inner energy that all living things have to move and the like.
+The concept of 'gi' (chi or ch'i is also possible) is based on the inner energy that all living beings have within them to be able to move and such.

 History of Kung Fu

-The origins of Chinese Martial arts go back more than six thousand years.
+The origins of Chinese Martial arts go back over six thousand years.
 The history of Kung Fu is also centuries old.
-To defend themselves, for hunting and as military training.
+To defend themselves, to hunt and as military training.

 Kung Fu celebrities

-Everyone obviously knows Bruce Lee, the legendary actor who introduced the entire genre of fighting films to the general public.
+Everyone knows Bruce Lee, the legendary actor who introduced the entire genre of martial arts to the general public.
 But there are more celebrities in the kung-fu world.

 Continue reading